Skip to content

 Chat UIFull chat interface with suggested questions, typing indicators, message history, and thumbs up/down feedback.
 Mobile-responsive.

 Weekly Money DigestProactive AI-generated weekly summaries: total spending, category breakdown, goal progress, and one actionable insight.
-Displayed as a dashboard card with manual trigger (automated cron planned for v1.1).
+Surfaced as the "Weekly Insight" card on the home screen (automated cron planned for v1.1).

 Security HardeningZod 4 input validation, in-memory rate limiting, sanitized production logging across all 6 mutation API routes.